-Willie’s images are simple, graphic and minimal, with a limited palette of strong, flat colours.
+Willie’s images are simple, graphic and minimal, with a limited palette of strong, flat colors.
 He works in two styles.
-For one, he creates bold emblems and icons using line work or flat, contrasting colours.
-The other is more figurative with a diagrammatic or instruction book feel to it plus, of course, a touch of humour.
+For one, he creates bold emblems and icons using line work or flat, contrasting colors.
+The other is more figurative with a diagrammatic or instruction book feel and a little humor.

 Question: What drew you to illustration/design?
 Willie: My friend Stephen Smith at primary school told me all about a wonderful thing called a commercial artist.
 Question: Do you have any formal design training?
 Willie: I went to St Martins in the eighties.
 Question: Where are you originally from?
 Willie: West London.
 Question: Where do you live now & what drew you there?
 Willie: Hastings, for the sea and the lovely cheap houses.
 Question: Describe the view from your studio window?
 Willie: The window next to the studio looks over town, and a little bit of the sea.
 Question: What are your interests outside of illustration?
 Willie: Playing guitar, but nowhere near enough.
 Question: What is the first record you bought?
 Willie: It must have been Santana, or Jimi Hendrix or was it Narciso Yepes playing "jeux interdits"?
 Question: What would be your dream job/commission?
 Willie: Some REALLY simple, punchy iconic campaign involving a CD, a book, a postcard and an ENORMOUS poster – all using the same funky symbol.